The Hidden Benefits of Naps: What Science Says About Your Brain’s Recovery

 How naps regulate emotional reactivity

-Naps help balance emotional responses by refreshing your brain’s ability to feel empathy.
+Benefits of Naps can help balance emotional responses by refreshing your brain’s ability to feel empathy.
 Research shows that people who take a 60-90 minute nap with REM sleep respond better to happy faces.
 Those who skip naps react more strongly to anger and fear [13].
 This pattern shows up in all age groups.
 Children handle challenging situations better on days they take their midday nap [14].

 Naps change specific emotions in unexpected ways.
 They reduce negative bias and help you recognize positive emotions more easily [13].
 This emotional balance happens because sleep, especially REM sleep, helps your brain properly store new experiences into existing memory networks [15].